 15. Lube both bearings with grease and assemble everything on the axle.
 It isn’t possible to use too much lube.
 Tighten it up to about 10-15 lbs.

 16. Drive the correctly spaced and lubed stack back into the hub.
 It will go in with about the same hit as removing them.
-If you like to go to extra work, heat up the hub and freeze the stack.
+If you like to go to extra work, heat up the hub and freeze the stack with the axle.
 The stack will go in very easily that way.
 It may even fall into place with no hammering.

 17. Install the seal holder hand tight, but don’t tighten it down with force.
 Remember, tightness plays no part in the bearing or sealing function.
 Making it tight now only ensures that it will be hard to get off later.

 19. Perform the “shake the wheel” test to check your work.
 It may tighten up at a slightly less axle nut torque than when originally spacing it.
-If it is way off, a shim can be added to correct it.
+A shim can be added to correct it if it is way off.

 How to obtain shims